CheongWaiLam/minigame/README.md

 - ### Schedule
   We have planned a month schedule to develop this software.

-  In the first week, we are going to figure it out what fuctions in this software.
-We want two games in this software, then we want a home page to let the player choose these two games, finally we want a credit page to show our produce list.
+  In the first week, we are going to figure it out what functions in this software.
+We want two games in this software, then we want a home page to let the player choose these two games, finally we want a credit page to show our creators list.

   In the second week, we are going to design our game style.
-Our game style we want to use pxiel style to design it, then one member to design our characters, blackgrounds, buttons, labels, credit page and home page.
+Our game style we want to use pixel style to design it, then one member to design our characters, backgrounds, buttons, labels, credit page and home page.
 Also, the other two members need to develop two games(Timber-dog, Pinball-chameleon) separately.
 When they are developing two games, they design to work in Javafx.

   In the third week, we have the last member is going to test our software.
 If there are errors in the above tests, member will  tell the go back to design and develop it.

-  In the last week, we are going to do a evaluation, write our README.md and record our demo.
+  In the last week, we are going to do an evaluation, write our README.md and record our demo.

   In the evaluation, here are some questions to evaluate.
   1. How long are the meetings?
   2. How many issues are discussed during the meetings?
   3. How often is build made for testing?